 What customers said: “My boobs are wrangled.
 Finally, I can go about my day without my ladies flying all over creation.
 THEY ARE PACKED and TUCKED away.
 Feels good, feels natural, feels organic.
 10/10.” — N.A.I.

 Make It Last: 3 Sports Bra Care Tips

 Now that you’ve found the perfect bra, you want to make it last as long as possible.
 Experts say regularly worn (sweated, swam, and adventured in) bras only last about a year.
 Hopefully, these three tips will help it thrive a bit longer:

 - Wash in cold water with mild detergent.
-Avoid fabric softeners and bleach as these speed up the fabric breakdown and can inhibit the wicking properties.
-If you have a wool bra, consider using a specialty soap like our favorite Granger’s Merino Wool Wash ($7 on Amazon).
+Avoid fabric softeners and bleach, as these speed up the fabric breakdown and can inhibit the wicking properties.
+If you have a wool bra, consider using a specialty soap like our favorite Granger’s Merino Wool Wash ($10 on Amazon).

 And remember, everyone is different.
-You don’t necessarily need a high-impact bra to run in or a special wicking bra to go hiking.
-It’s all about what’s comfortable to you.
+You don’t necessarily need a high-impact bra to run in, or a special wicking bra to go hiking.
+It’s all about what’s comfortable for you.

 Find what works for your body and go with it.
 Explore, adventure, and have fun.
 That’s what it’s really all about.